Did you know that in Indonesia, businesses with even 1% of foreign ownership are considered foreign companies (PT PMA)?

 Buying a ready-made shelf company

-To speed up the process, you can also purchase a shelf company which will allow you to issue invoices, sign contracts or participates in tenders immediately.
+To speed up the process, you can purchase a shelf company which will allow you to issue invoices, sign contracts, or participate in tenders immediately.

-However, note that shelf companies may not always have the necessary licenses for your business classification.
-Emerhub can assist you and verify whether the shelf company you wish to buy also has all the required permits.
+However, make sure the shelf company has the necessary licenses for your business classification.
+Emerhub can provide you shelf companies or verify whether the shelf company you wish to buy has all the required permits.

 Foreign companies that cannot or choose not to meet the foreign ownership requirements can set up a nominee company instead.

-Using a nominee company enables you to operate in Indonesia without having to comply with the minimum capital requirements for foreign-owned companies and there is also no need for company registration in Indonesia.
+Using a nominee company enables you to operate in Indonesia without having to comply with the minimum capital requirements for foreign-owned companies.

-You can set up a locally-owned nominee company with only Rp.600 million (~45,000 USD) capital (instead of Rp.10 billion) but still have full control over the company.
+You can set up a locally-owned nominee company starting with IDR 51 million IDR (~3,500 USD) capital (instead of 10 billion IDR) but still have full control over the company.

-Your rights are protected by a set of legal agreements which will be drafted by lawyers.
+A set of legal agreements which will be drafted by lawyers will protect your rights.
 You will also have the right to change the shareholders whenever you wish.

 Setting up a legal entity is not always the fastest or the most cost-effective way to enter a new market.
-For example, if you wish to start operating immediately or to test the market first, using an outsourced operations model would be the best option for you.
+If you wish to start operating immediately or to test the market first, using an outsourced operations model would be the best option for you.